 The Student Planner works best starting in the upper grammar school years with some weekly input from me.

 3. Assignment Binders

-This year I moved to a different system: The Homeschool Assignment Binder which holds each child’s assignments for the whole school year.
+Prior to the student planners, we used a different system: The Homeschool Assignment Binder, which helds each child’s assignments for the whole school year.

-This has been the best way that I could plan ahead without having to undo my own work.
+This was the best way that I could plan ahead without having to undo my own work.

 4. Color Coding

 If you’ve got more than one child, I highly recommend assigning each child a color to organize your homeschool and all the stuff!